rangv/MSReady2018/04DAIDP308/README.md

 ## **Milestone 1: Standup Edge enabled VM on Azure**

-For this workshop you will standup Data Science Ubuntu VM and this VM will be the IoT Edge Device.
+For this workshop you will standup a Data Science Ubuntu VM and this VM will be the IoT Edge Device.

 Go to [Github Project and click **Deploy To Azure**]( https://github.com/Azure/DataScienceVM/tree/master/Extensions/Iot ).
-This will install a Data Science VM which is IoT Edge enabled.

 Fill out the custom deployment form per guidance in the figure below and click **Purchase**.